Pavilion of Human Passions: Later years

 In 1967, the building was given in leasehold for 99 years by King Baudouin to King Faisal ibn Abd al-Aziz of Saudi Arabia, on an official visit to Belgium, together with the East Pavilion of the 1880 National Exhibition that would later become the Great Mosque of Brussels, to house a museum of Islamic art.
 The building and the relief were protected by a royal decree on 18 November 1976.
 Two years later, the donation to King Khaled of Saudi Arabia was made official by the royal decree of 12 September 1979.

-The government of Saudi Arabia eventually gave its operation back to the Royal Museums of Art and History.
+The Saudi Government eventually gave its operation back to the Royal Museums of Art and History.
 The pavilion remained closed to the public except on occasional open days.
-Since 2002, the temple is open one hour per day, except on Mondays.
-In recent years, this was not due to the prudishness of the public, but out of fear for vandalism.
+Since 2002, the pavilion is open one hour per day, except on Mondays.
+In recent years, this was not due to the public's prudishness, but out of fear for vandalism.

 Renovation

 The building was left unattended for more than a century, and by the early 21st century, it required urgent renovation works.
-In 2008, the Belgian government officially started the process of contracting out the renovation works by publishing two government procurements in the Moniteur Belge.
-The restoration of the work of Jef Lambeaux should follow.
+In 2008, the Belgian Government officially started contracting out the renovation works by publishing two Government procurements in the Belgian official journal.
+The restoration Jef Lambeaux's work should follow.

 Renovation works of the building began in May 2013 and were completed in 2014 for a total cost of €800,000 financed by Beliris.
 The renovation of the relief itself was finished in 2015.